Rakshith-Ram/Steering_Angle_Prediction/README.md

 Data format is as follows: filename.jpg angle,year-mm-dd hr:min:sec:millisec

-Use python train.py to train the model
+Use python3 "train.py" to train the model

-Use python run.py to run the model on a live webcam feed
+Use python3 "run.py" to run the model on a live webcam feed

-Use python run_dataset.py to run the model on the dataset
+Use python3 "run_dataset.py" to run the model on the dataset